ppy/osu-wiki/wiki/Skinning_Tutorial/Interface/en.md

 #### Score comma

-The usage of `score-comma.png` depends on the region your PC is from.
+The usage of `score-comma.png` depends on the region the computer is set to.
 Most countries uses a dot to display decimal values (73**.**92%).
 While in other countries (such as those in Europe) may use a comma to display decimal values (73**,**92%).

-To also note, by default, every song will ALWAYS start with `0.00%` (with dot) in ALL regions.
+To also note, by default, every song will always start with `0.00%` (with dot) in ALL regions.
-However, after the first note is hit, osu! will instantly change it (or keep it) depending on your region.
+However, after the first note is hit, osu! will change it depending on your region.

-When you are using widescreen resolution, don't forget about people that play on 4:3 aspect ratio.
+If you are using a widescreen resolution, don't forget about people that play on 4:3 aspect ratio.
-If made too large of a scorebar, it might cover them.
+If the scorebar is made too big, it might overlap other elements and/or the play field.

 ### Combo numbers